RightsandWrongsgit/ARMTEC/theme/olivero.md

 composer require 'drupal/bootstrap_sass:^5.0'

-Confirm is the sass subtheme install automatically installs the barrio base theme; if not, here it is: composer require 'drupal/bootstrap_barrio:^5.1'
+Confirm is the sass subtheme install automatically installs the barrio base theme; if not, here it is:

-If you want to load the bootstrap library locally you use this module; otherwise you set up the CDN approach in the first two. composer require 'drupal/bootstrap_library:^1.14'

-The Block Styles Module adds a styles selector at the end of the block configuration form.
-Included styles support Bootstrap Styles on submodule for (modal, Dropdown, card, and collapse).
-The assumption is that a dependency on the Styles API will install it at the same time. composer require 'drupal/block_styles:^2.0'

-First try the above with Layout Builder native.
-Then consider adding this views bootstrap module to get some potential additional functionality around accordion, carousel, etc. composer require 'drupal/views_bootstrap:^4.3'
+composer require 'drupal/bootstrap_barrio:^5.1'